wds4/DCoSL/dips/conceptGraph/README.md

 - 902 new wordType: list
 - 903 new wordType: relationship, relationshipType; subsetOf, specificInstance
 - 904 new wordTypes: set, superset
+- 905 publication of a word over nostr

-- 905 abstraction: graph database, thread, class, class thread: classDefinition as generalization of (jsonSchema, classNode as generalization of wordType -superset-set-instance
+- 906 abstraction: graph database, thread, class, class thread: classDefinition as generalization of (jsonSchema, classNode as generalization of wordType -superset-set-instance
-- 906 publication of a word over nostr
+- 907 concept
+- 908 concept graph

+publish in grapevine:
 - 907 new wordTypes: attestation, endorsement, rating (place under grapevine?)
 - 908 publication of an attestation, endorsement, rating over nostr (place under grapevine?)